Observable signature of magnetic tidal coupling in hierarchical triple systems: Precession resonance in the strong-gravity regime: magnetic contributions

 However, the analytical solutions for $\hat{r}$ and $\hat{\Psi}$ given in Eqs.~\eqref{eq:solr} and~\eqref{eq:solPsi} involve elliptic functions, which complicate both the explicit computation of the Fourier coefficients in Eq.~\eqref{eq:B13_B23_FOURIER} and the identification of the $(k,l)$ combinations that effectively contribute to the resonance condition~\eqref{eq:res_condition_q1}.
 The former determines the amplitude of each resonance peak, while the latter specifies the point in the system’s evolution, namely the value of the semi-major axis $a$, at which the inner binary crosses each precession resonance.
 Both ingredients are therefore essential for developing a predictive analytical model that avoids reliance on full numerical integration.

-To make analytical progress, we follow Ref.~\cite{Cocco:2025adu} and consider the quasi-circular limit of the outer motion.
-At leading order in the outer eccentricity, $\hat{e} \ll 1$, the solutions in Eqs.~\eqref{eq:solr} and~\eqref{eq:solPsi} reduce to~\cite{Cocco:2025adu}
+To make analytical progress, we follow Ref.~\cite{Cocco:2025adu} and perform a quasi-circular expansion in the outer eccentricity, $\hat{e} \ll 1$, keeping the outer semi-major axis $\hat{a}$ and the angle variables $q_{\hat{r}, \hat{\Psi}}$ fixed.
+At leading order in this expansion, the solutions in Eqs.~\eqref{eq:solr} and~\eqref{eq:solPsi} reduce to~\cite{Cocco:2025adu}

 where

 is a dimensionless parameter measuring relativistic corrections: it is finite in the strong-field regime, while $\hat{\sigma}\rightarrow \infty$ in the weak-field limit.
 We recall that the angle variables are defined as $ q_{\hat r, \hat{\Psi}} \equiv \Omega_{\hat{r}, \hat{\Psi}}\,\hat{t}$, with the corresponding frequencies given by~\cite{Cocco:2025adu}